 Did you miss our How to Eat Healthy at Home webinar with Jenny Craig's Certified Nutritionist, Monica Ropar?

-Don't worry — you can watch the recording right here!
+Don't worry — you can get all the information right here!
 Check out Monica's tips on how to eat healthy and stay healthy during this time at home.

 Welcome and Introduction